Keeping alive Hyderi Manzil, Gandhi’s last residence in Kolkata

 Few public records are available for Hyderi Manzil, but its address — 150 Beliaghata Main Road — finds mention in the journal of Nirmal Kumar Bose, a scholar who accompanied Gandhi on his travels across India between 1934 and 1947 and documented daily occurrences in Gandhi’s life.
 Following the widespread riots and killings on religious lines in Calcutta on August 16, 1946 on what came to be known as as Direct Action Day, Bengal would continue to witness communal strife, especially in Noakhali (now in Bangladesh).
 According to the journal entries made by Bose in his biography ‘My Days with Gandhi’, national leaders from the Muslim League party and the Congress party made several appeals to Gandhi to bring peace to Bengal, prompting Gandhi to make last-minute changes to his travel schedule to include a stop in Calcutta.

 Gandhi reached Calcutta by train on August 9, 1947 with Manu Gandhi and a few others and met with H.S.
 Suhrawardy who was the Chief Minister of the Bengal Province and Khwaja Nazimuddin, the former Premier of Bengal, “for any instruction which they might wish to give him with regard to East Bengal”.
-Soon after Gandhi arrived in Calcutta, Bose writes in his journal entries that riots broke out in the city, Syed Mohammed Usman, then mayor of Calcutta, came to Gandhi to request him to help bring calm to Calcutta before departing for Noakhali.
-At the urging of Usman, Bose writes that “owing to the pressure from many Muslim friends who had seen him, (Gandhi) had decided to stay to see if he could contribute his share in the return of sanity in the premier city of India”.
+Soon after Gandhi arrived in Calcutta, Bose writes in his journal entries that riots broke out in the city, and Syed Mohammed Usman, then mayor of Calcutta, came to Gandhi to request him to help bring calm to Calcutta before departing for Noakhali.
+Bose writes that at the urging of Usman, “owing to the pressure from many Muslim friends who had seen him, (Gandhi) had decided to stay to see if he could contribute his share in the return of sanity in the premier city of India”.
 On the night of August 11, 1947, Gandhi put forward two conditions to H.S.
 Suhrawardy before agreeing to stay back in Calcutta.
 Bose writes that one condition was that Suhrawardy and Gandhi would have to live together if people wanted Gandhi to stay in the city and help resolve the violence.
 Hence, Usman along with a few others were set to task to search for a house for Gandhi and Suhrawardy to live in.

 Bose’s diary entry for August 12, 1947 says: “Gandhiji wanted Usman Sahib and myself to fix a quarter for him in Calcutta; but I excused myself and Satish Babu’s brother Kshitish Babu and his son Arun Dasgupta accompanied the ex-Mayor on an exploratory tour and finally fixed upon a vacant Muslim residence at 150 Beliaghata Main Road for the new enterprise.”
 That is how Hyderi Manzil became the building that housed Gandhi on his last visit to Calcutta.

 Bose’s entry regarding Hyderi Manzil is a fascinating description of the demographics of Beliaghata in 1947.
 “Beliaghata is a predominantly Hindu area; but the outlet of this quarter across the canal is commanded by the predominantly Muslim slum of Miabagan,” writes Bose.
-Although Bose doesn’t mention Hyderi Manzil by name, the name of the building at that address has remained the same over decades.
+Although Bose doesn’t mention Hyderi Manzil by name, the name of the building at that address has remained the same for decades.
 “The building belonged to an aged Muslim lady and lay beside a match factory owned by a Muslim proprietor.”

 READ | Gandhi Jayanti: 5 places in Kolkata linked with Mahatma Gandhi you should know about